 It is a difficult organizational question.
 This is not simply put money in on one end of the tube and get availability on the other.
 You can invest in many different things that lead to higher availability.
 You can educate your support people.
 You can buy higher quality, larger MTBF hardware.
 You can invest in software quality.
 Some of these have lower cost others cost a lot.
 If operation reaches in practice higher availability than needed then they wasted money.
 But it is hard if not impossible to tell which money.

 Should you measure your operation people on uptime?
 Certainly.
 That is a core competency they have: provide the aimed uptime.
 If the operation does not get the required uptime there will be consequences.
 You have to assess the reasons, design changes in the system, in the policies, in management hierarchy, but certainly something is to be changed.
 If there is no change the availability remains low.

 If there are no consequences of underperformance on people certainly there will be on the company.

 Should you incentive the higher than aimed uptime?
 Obviously no. May be not that obviously, but certainly: no. If you incentive then they will be motivated reach the goal.
 If they are motivated to reach something the company does not need they will spend company money to reach that.
 If you incentive anyone for getting X they will get X. Simple feedback loop.
 Simple.
 Ok.
 But if you do not incentive higher than needed availability then …

 should you punish higher availability?

 This dilemma is nothing special.
 This is a very general management topic.
-You can not measure what you really want to achieve in your organization.
-In case of operation you can not measure that oepration is spending the money the most possible wise way and deliver services reliably the level business need.
-You can not measure it simply because it can not be defined what most wise way is.
+You cannot measure what you really want to achieve in your organization.
+In case of operation you cannot measure that operation is spending the money the most possible wise way and deliver services reliably the level business need.
+You cannot measure it simply because it cannot be defined what most wise way is.